Bedri Hamza

 Bedri Hamza (born 8 November 1963) is a politician and administrator in Kosovo.
-He has been the Republic of Kosovo's finance minister on two occasions, has served three terms in the Assembly of the Republic of Kosovo, was governor of the Central Bank of Kosovo from 2013 to 2017, and is the current mayor of Mitrovica (South Mitrovica).
-Hamza is a prominent member of the Democratic Party of Kosovo (Partia Demokratike e Kosovës, PDK).
+He has been the Republic of Kosovo's finance minister on two occasions, served three terms in the Assembly of the Republic of Kosovo, was governor of the Central Bank of Kosovo from 2013 to 2017, and served one term as the mayor of South Mitrovica.
+Hamza is also the current chairman of the Democratic Party of Kosovo (PDK).

 Early life and career

-Hamza was born in the village of Klina e Epërme in the municipality of Skenderaj (Serbian: Srbica), in what was then the Autonomous Province of Kosovo and Metohija in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
-He graduated from the University of Pristina Faculty of Economics in 1987 and later received a master's degree from the post-1999 institution on the topic, "Problems of improving the fiscal system of the Republic of Kosovo."
+Hamza was born to a Kosovo Albanian family in the village of Klina e Epërme in the municipality of Skenderaj, in what was then the Autonomous Province of Kosovo and Metohija in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
+He graduated from the historical University of Pristina's Faculty of Economics in 1987 and later received a master's degree from the post-1999 institution of the same name on the topic, "Problems of improving the fiscal system of the Republic of Kosovo."
 He has taken doctoral studies at the University of Tirana in Albania.

-Hamza worked at Trepča Lead Metallurgy in Mitrovica from 1987 to 1990 as head of accounting and finance.
-He worked in the private sector from 1990 to 1998 and led the directorate of public services for Mitrovica's municipal assembly from 2000 to 2003.
+Hamza was head of accounting and finance at Trepča Lead Metallurgy in Mitrovica from 1987 to 1990.
+He worked in the private sector from 1990 to 1998 and led the Mitrovica municipal assembly's directorate of public services from 2000 to 2003.

 Politician and administrator

 Hamza was a candidate on the PDK's electoral list for Mitrovica in the 2002 Kosovan local elections.
 Online sources do not indicate if he served in the local assembly afterward.

-He appeared in the eighty-first position on the PDK's list in the 2004 Kosovan parliamentary election, which was held under open list proportional representation.
-The list won thirty seats, and he did not serve in the sitting of the assembly that followed.
-The PDK served in opposition from 2004 to 2008, and Hamza was a member of the party's shadow cabinet with responsibility for finance and economy.
+He appeared in the eighty-first position on the PDK's list in the 2004 Kosovan parliamentary election, which was held under closed list proportional representation, and was not elected when the list won thirty seats.
+The PDK was in opposition from 2004 to 2008, and Hamza served on the party's shadow cabinet with responsibility for finance and economy.
 In 2006, he was a member of Kosovo's delegation to Vienna for discussions with the Republic of Serbia on economic issues.